Resolving issues and getting help

 How to get in touch with us

-When you contact us, you’ll speak to a trained adviser.
+If you need help resolving a workplace issue you can call us and speak to a helpful adviser.
 They’ll ask you some questions to:

 - check that the workplace problem is something we can help with